-Implementation Lavora analida akid anakan aminina · Lower residential carbon emissions.
+Implementation · Lower residential carbon emissions.
 Opportunities · Lower utility bills for tenants. · Provides a service to those looking to rent and reaches a demographic not reached with many incentive based efforts · Addresses the unique situation in Carrboro with a high percentage of non-owner occupied housing · The Town could potentially support performing energy ratings/audits Implementation Challenges · The Town does not have the authority to make this a requirement. · The effectiveness of this program would be dependent on widespread adoption by Carrboro landlords. · It may require outreach to the landlords and research on the how to best communicate a potential rating system.
-Resources Needed (human Town staff (potentially a Sustainability Coordinator), or another entity, and material) could run the program and set the program requirements.
+Resources Needed (human Town staff, or another entity, could run the program and set the and material) program requirements.
 Anticipated Cost Costs would be primarily associated with staff time and marketing.
 Leadership Board of Aldermen for policy direction, Town staff Partners Triangle Green Building Council, potentially others Time Frame Time frame to set up depends on Board priority and staff/community capacity.
 Operating it would be a long term endeavor.
-Fit with Items Other buildings recommendations, especially the energy audit/performance rating and Task Force recommendations Next Step(s) Policy/management feedback Evaluation Criteria Reductions in metered utility energy usage and costs.
-Anticipated Cost Leadership Partners Time Frame Fit with Items It may require outreach to the landlords and research on the how best communicate a potential rating system.
-Town staff (potentially a Sustainability Coordinator), or another encould run the program and set the program requirements.
-Costs would be primarily associated with staff time and marketing.
-Board of Aldermen for policy direction, Town staff Triangle Green Building Council, potentially others Time frame to set up depends on Board priority and staff/commucapacity.
-Operating it would be a long term endeavor.
-Other buildings recommendations, especially the endaudit/performance rating and Task Force recommendations
+Fit with Items Other buildings recommendations, especially the energy audit/performance rating Next Step(s) Outreach to determine interest and feasibility Evaluation Criteria Reductions in metered utility energy usage and costs.